Analyzing ARK Next Generation Internet ETF's Unusual Options Activity | Benzinga

 Analyzing ARK Next Generation Internet ETF's Unusual Options Activity

-On Friday, shares of ARK Next Generation Internet ETF (NYSE:ARKW) saw unusual options activity.
-After the option alert, the stock price moved down to $147.8.
+ARK Next Generation Internet ETF (NYSE:ARKW) shares experienced unusual options activity on Friday.
+The stock price moved down to $149.62 following the option alert.

 - Sentiment: BULLISH